Human trafficking is the transportation people for illegal purposes or financial gain. Typical examples of human trafficking in the Nevada are:

 It does not matter in the above example that the victims never worked at the factory, and that they fled to freedom.
 That Howard planned to import illegal aliens for the purpose of using them as indentured servants makes him liable.

 Note a defendant may be convicted of both trafficking for financial gain and trafficking for illegal purposes.

 Human trafficking is also a federal crime under the Thirteenth Amendment and Title 18 of the U.S Code.
 Therefore allegations of human trafficking in Nevada are usually litigated in Federal District Court in Nevada.
-Note that a person may be prosecuted in both state and federal court for the same human trafficking crime.

 The government agencies that enforce federal laws on human trafficking include: